Chapter 12: Growth investing

 Famous investor Jim Slater once said ?elephants don’t gallop?.
 By this he meant that big things don’t tend to move very fast.
 The same can be said for big companies.
 It is much more difficult for a company valued at £10 billion to double in size than it is for one worth just £50 million or less.

 This is why smaller companies tend to be a fertile hunting ground for growth investors.
-They do come with more risk attached to them but they can present some fabulous opportunities to make money from the stock market.
+They do come with more risk attached to them – such as being difficult to sell when bad things happen – but they can present some fabulous opportunities to make money from the stock market.

 The risks of growth investing